 Recreational Beneficial Use Assessments

-Since 2007, the Central Valley Water Board has conducted Recreational Beneficial Use Assessments monitoring each summer.
+Starting in 2007, the Central Valley Water Board has conducted Recreational Beneficial Use Assessments monitoring each summer.
 Recreation beneficial uses are assessed using E. coli as an indicator of fecal pollution.
 In the first two years, local swimming holes were sampled before, during, and after Labor Day weekend.
 Follow-up studies in 2009 and 2010 included analyses for the pathogens E. coli O157:H7, Salmonella, Cryptosporidium and Giardia in the watersheds with previously elevated E. coli levels.
 A larger region-wide study of popular swimming holes was also conducted over a five-week period in Aug-Sept, 2010.
 From 2011 to 2014, the Recreational Beneficial Use Assessments program was expanded to monitor swimming holes throughout the summer recreation season (April-September).
-The Central Valley Water Board is currently developing a monitoring plan for future Recreational Beneficial Use Assessments and bacteria source tracking efforts.

 Seasonal Trend Monitoring at Central Valley Integrator Sites